huizizhang949/HBMAP/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of HBMAP is to …
+The goal of HBMAP is to implement a model-based clustering approach through hierarchical Bayesian mixtures for high-throughput mapping of axon projections.
+The model allows for identifying groups of neurons with unique projection patterns across different brain regions, and investigates differences across experiments.

 ## Installation